ab10io/Object-Oriented-Analysis-Design/Homework_1/README.md

 ##### Solution :

 We have implemented the Shape example using an Object-Oriented design.
+Java has been used as the programming language, and the MainClassMod.java consists of working code.